ufopcsilab/projects/projects_ms.md

 # Master's degree

-## Network science / Complex networks / Complex systems <a name="networks"></a>
+## Network science / AI with graphs <a name="networks"></a>

-1) **Investigate which transport modes were more important during the COVID-19 pandemic**
+1) **AI with graphs: preprocessing the input graph**
 > Professor: Vander L. S. Freitas
 >
-> Students: Suleimane Ducure
+> Students: Romulo Rocha, Suleimane Ducure, Gabriel Costa
 >
-> Description: This project aims to establish a correlation between the structure of mobility networks and the spread of COVID-19.
-Our hypothesis is that the transportation network can significantly influence the path of the disease, which has been confirmed for the terrestrial mode under certain conditions, as noted by [(Freitas et al, 2020)](http://dx.doi.org/10.1590/0102-311X00184820).
-However, we seek to determine the role of each transport mode in the spread of the pandemic during different phases.
+> Description: This project investigates various preprocessing routines applied to input graphs to improve downstream task performance.
+We explore different graph rewiring and backbone extraction strategies, hypothesizing that these preprocessing approaches enhance results in downstream tasks such as classification and regression.

-2) **Characterize mobility networks from different countries, in different scales and topologies (temporal, multilayer)**
+2) **AI with graphs: characterizing the subgraphs from GNNExplainer**
 > Professor: Vander L. S. Freitas
 >
-> Students: Diogo Nascimento
+> Students: Guilherme Silva, Paulo Armani
 >
-> Description: We aim to create a comprehensive dataset of mobility networks from different regions of the world, encompassing various resolutions (intra-city, inter-city) and types (static, temporal, weighted, multilayer, etc.).
-The datasets will be downloaded, and the corresponding networks will be generated and stored in a consistent format.
-Descriptive statistics will be extracted from the networks, and a comparative analysis will be conducted to produce a survey of the different mobility networks.
-All data and code will be made publicly available, facilitating further research in this field.
+> Description: This project characterizes the explainability results of deep learning models using Graph Neural Networks (GNNs) for vertex-level tasks, such as vertex classification.
+The internal complexity of these models obscures understanding of how outputs are generated.
+We explore using algorithms like GNNExplainer, which generate subgraphs to quantify the contributions of neighboring vertices during prediction.
+Our hypothesis is that explainability subgraphs contain neighbors with higher centrality metrics (betweenness and closeness).
+We will generate explainability subgraphs from GNN models on diverse datasets—air quality time series prediction, epidemiology, and traffic congestion—where vertices have associated time series and connections represent intersections, collaborations, and people flows.
+We expect to show that neighbors in the subgraphs statistically have higher centrality values than non-participating neighbors.
+This would allow us to predict a priori which neighbors will compose the explainability subgraph based on centrality measures.

 3) **Graph Neural Networks for time series forecast**
 > Professor: Vander L. S. Freitas
 >
-> Students: Fernando Duarte, Carlos Oliveira, Antonio Pedro
+> Students: Fernando Duarte, Antonio Pedro
 >
 > Description: The goal of this project is to develop a forecasting model for time series data that is contained within the nodes of a network/graph.
 Our hypothesis is that time series from neighboring nodes influence each other, and should therefore be taken into account when building a forecast model for each individual node.
 Graph Neural Networks (GNN) are a potentially useful tool for this task, as they can leverage the graph topology when training the model.
 Instead of simply inputting the time series data for a given node, the model would also take into consideration the time series data for neighboring nodes.
 We are currently testing this approach to predict the number of COVID-19 cases in a set of cities, taking into account the previous time series data of neighboring cities in a mobility network, as the flow of people between cities can have a direct impact on disease propagation.
 Another application involves predicting traffic congestion by considering attributes such as flooding, rain, accidents, and previous slowness recordings within a road network.